h2oai/db-benchmark/README.md

 ## Single solution benchmark interactively

-- generate data (see related point above)
+- generate data using `_data/*-datagen.R` scripts and put data files in `data` directory
-- set data name env var, for example in `groupby` use something like `export SRC_GRP_LOCAL=G1_1e7_1e2_0_0`
-- if solution uses python activate `virtualenv` of a solution
+- if solution uses python activate `virtualenv` or conda environment
-- enter interactive console and run lines of script interactively
+- if solution uses R ensure that library is installed in a solution subdirectory, so that `library("dplyr", lib.loc="./dplyr/r-dplyr")` or `library("data.table", lib.loc="./datatable/r-datatable")` works
+- run benchmark for a single solution using `./_launcher/solution.R --solution=data.table --task=groupby --nrow=1e7`
+- run other data cases by passing extra parameters `--k=1e2 --na=0 --sort=0`
+- use `--quiet=true` to suppress script's output and prints timings only, using `--print=question,run,time_sec` specify column to be printed to console, to print all use `--print=*`
+- use `--out=time.csv` to write timings to file rather than console

 ## Extra care needed